yoken-do/local-llm-notepad/README.md

-# Local LLM Notepad
+## local-llm-notepad

-**local-llm-notepad** is an open-source, offline plug-and-play app for running local large-language models.
+is an open-source, offline plug-and-play app for running local large-language models.

+**Changes Made:**
+- Added saving the path to the last used model and the system prompt
+- Updated `requirements.txt`
+- Added a mention of the gemma model availability in `src`
+- Rewrote all bindings and added the ability to override them via `settings.json`
+- Implemented `uv` support in a separate branch
+- Updated the `.exe` file in the release
+- Added program compilation via `nuitka`
+- Updated the `README`
+- Uploaded new build files for the `main` and `uv` branches

 ![main_img](img/main.gif)